How and why you should start measuring your website traffic

 - Unique visitors – an individual visitor coming to your website for a specific period.
 If a visitor goes to your site 5 times, he/she will be measured as one unique visitor.

 - Page views – the number of times a specific web page has been viewed

 - Page/visit – tells you the average number of pages viewed during a visit.

 - Traffic sources – lets you know where traffic is coming from, either Direct (user types in your URL into the browser), Referral (traffic from other sites or social media platforms that link to you) and Organic (traffic that came from search engines).
 This is a good way to track your online advertising strategies and to know the best social media channels to market your brand.
 This will also tell you if your SEO efforts (or the lack thereof) are making a difference to your site.

 - Bounce rate – tells you a percentage of site visitors who left after viewing only one page (you’ll want this number to be as low as possible).
 High bounce rates could point to many issues, like a lack of relevant content or poor usability.

 - Landing pages – visitors’ point of entry to your site.
 The page with the highest number of entries may be the most relevant to visitors’ search queries.

-If you haven’t yet started measuring your website’s performance, these basics will help you get cracking.
+If you haven’t yet started measuring your website’s performance, these basics will help you get started.

 You can slowly explore other metrics as you go.
-Make website analytics a habit and fine-tune your site according to your learnings.
+Make website analytics a habit and fine-tune your site according to your findings.